DuLionTech/astatium/README.md

 # Astatium

-An exploration, using fractional keys for capturing heirarchial graph data.
+An exploration, using fractional keys for capturing heirarchal graph data.